IkbalYesiltas/hotel-demand-analysis/README.md

-# Hotel-Booking-Demand-Analysis (Hotel Revenue Management)
+# Hotel-Booking-Demand-Analysis (with ML Cancellation Prediction)
 Data Analysis of a city hotel located in Lisbon, concluding with business recommendations.
 The data is extracted from: https://www.sciencedirect.com/science/article/pii/S2352340918315191 written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019, integrated by Thomas Mock and Antoine Bichat.
 It includes information about a city and resort hotels bookings made from 2015 to 2017, e.g. time of booking, length of stay, number of adults or children, average daily expenditures, and many more.
 Analysis was done mainly in Python using the Pandas and Matplotlib Libraries.